 Many wannabe entrepreneurs are looking at mobile apps as a potential business platform.
 But, the main question is – how to make money off the mobile app?
 What are the best app monetization strategies for 2024?
 Let’s see.

 Billions of smartphone users use mobile apps every day, and the trend is only growing.
 It was a landmark year for mobile apps in 2019, which saw a 20% growth in consumer spending in the first three quarters of the year.
-In the third quarter of 2019, the mobile apps spending reached a record $23 billion from the iOS App Store and Google Play combined, according to App Annie.
+In the third quarter of 2019, the mobile app spending reached a record $23 billion from the iOS App Store and Google Play combined, according to App Annie.

 The solutions need to be customized to suit your app idea.
-But you can relax; we’ve got you covered, as we discuss the top trending app monetization strategies.
+But you can relax; we’ve got you covered as we discuss the top trending app monetization strategies.

 Let’s dive in!